 Machine Learning course becomes very handy if one wants to enter the field of AI and IoT.
 Using advanced ML models, Zenatix provides awesome energy savings for huge commercial consumers of electricity.
 This Delhi NCR based start-up was founded by Amarjeet Singh, Rahul Bhalla and Vishal Bansal in 2013.
 Wattman and Wattman Lite is the name of their product.
 It can help you reduce 30% of your electricity consumption.
 Recently, Pi Ventures helped them raise $1Mn.

-An idea to offer car diagnostic solutions using hit the minds of 4 youngsters in 2015.
+Carsense is in the list of the top IOT based startups in India with an idea to offer car diagnostic solutions using hit the minds of 4 youngsters in 2015.
 This army of 4 IITians – Rohan, Pushkar, Urmil and Prathamesh are now deciding to work on GPS, accelerometer, gyroscope and Bluetooth.
 Carsense plugs into the OBD Port, while its easy-to-use software app ensures whether the electronic systems inside a user’s car (in modern cars, everything comes under electronic systems) is in working order.
 Once integrated into the system, it can be used to monitor the car to ensure its safety, send alert signals in case repairs are required, give insights on the car’s fuel economy and more.

 5. AerX Labs